-- A grandmother’s love and kindness lives on in the hearts of her children and grandchildren.
+- A grandmother’s love and kindness live on in the hearts of her children and grandchildren.
 I’m sorry for your loss, and I’m here if you need to talk.

 - I’m grieving the loss of your incredible grandfather.
 But I’m also celebrating the great life he led.
 He impacted everyone around him, and I’m so sorry for your loss.

 - I never had the pleasure of meeting your grandmother, but I’ve heard that she was a kind and loving woman.
 I’m here for you if you need anything.